brettkolodny/slice/README.md

 ## Pattern Matching
 Pattern matching can done on variable declaration as well function declaration.

+### Functions
+Pattern matching can be done with functions by having type literals as function arguments.
 ```
 fn favorite_bread("white"):
   puts "A bland basic choice"